 Data converting

 The last step of data processing is converting.
 As an intermediate step, the Excel file converts to CSV.
-Then CSV converts into JSON file, which can be easily interpreted by visualization library in any modern browser.
+Then CSV converts into JSON files, which can be easily interpreted by visualization library in any modern browser.

-Having all these processing steps as automated process would be a good improvement of the tool, but DFO data is not that structured (especially for the 1990s), so manual evaluation is required.
+Having all these processing steps as an automated process would be a good improvement of the tool, but DFO data is not that structured (especially for the 1990s), so manual evaluation is required.

-But processing of the data is not the goal of the research, so it is enough to mention this brief bullet points.
+But the processing of the data is not the goal of the research, so it is enough to mention these brief bullet points.

 Visualizations Overview

-In this subchapter there will be given visualization solutions for each of the 4 problems and discussion of that how it improved current visualizations (fishery reports and papers discussed in the previous sections 2 and 3).
+In this subchapter, there will be given the visualization solutions for each of the 4 problems and a discussion on how it improved current visualizations (fishery reports and papers discussed in the previous sections 2 and 3).